chembed/DeepChEmbed/doc/use_cases.md

 ## Objectives

-Achieve robust and efficient clustering of a large unlabled datasets (e.g, ChEMBL with 1.8M chemicals) by:
+Achieve robust and efficient clustering and embedding of high dimensional chemical datasets (e.g, ChEMBL with 1.8M chemicals), pre-filtered with domain knowledge, *_e.g._*, bio-degration or molecular toxicity.
-* 1. Explore autoencoder neural network to reduce dimension of the given dataset
-* 2. Adapt K-mean clustering algorithm to the latent space
-* 3. Evaluate the clustering result by the loss function of the autoencoder, the convergence of K-mean method
-     and the compatibility between the autoencoder and the k-mean method.

 ## Components

 ### Data Cleaning
+Generate features using existing packages like *_RDKit_*, and select those based on both data disctribution and domain knowledges

 ### Embedding Layers
+Autoencoder neural network to reduce dimension of the given dataset

 ### Clustering
+K-mean clustering algorithm or other unsupervised/supervised clustering methods to the latent space

 ### Validation
+Evaluate the clustering result by the loss function of the autoencoder, the convergence of clustering (K-mean) method
+and the combination between the autoencoder and the k-mean method.

-1. Smaller synthetic dataset
+1. Smaller synthetic dataset with labels
-A small synthetic dataset that contains 100+ of feature and 1000+ of data points is used to evaluate
+A small synthetic dataset that contains 100+ feature and 1000+ data points is used to estabulish a valid model.
+The model could be evaluated by the autoencoder loss and the clustering impurity.

 2. Larger unlabeled dataset
+1.8M chemicals on (ChEMBL)[https://www.ebi.ac.uk/chembl/] are used to evaluate the optmized model architecture built from the small dataset (the parameters for larger dataset will be tuned accordingly).